 The relationship that develops between a student and a teacher can be a powerful motivator for learning (Newberry & Davis, 2008).
 Relationships with teachers may have an impact on students’ learning and academic achievement.
-In addition, children who are motivated to seek approval from their teachers may employ achievement-related behaviors to meet this goal.
+In addition, students who are motivated to seek approval from their teachers may employ achievement-related behaviors to meet this goal.
 Finally, supportive relationships with teachers may enhance students’ motivation to learn and actively participate even in subject domains that have traditionally held little interest for them (Fredriksen & Rhodes, 2004).

 There is growing evidence that perceptions of support from teachers throughout school also affect psychological adjustment.
 In an elementary school population, students who reported more positive bonds with their teachers obtained higher scores on self and teacher-reported social and emotional adjustment outcomes (Colarossi & Eccles, 2003).
 Teacher support also appears to influence psychological adjustment in older students.
 Students who attended middle schools that deliberately sought to promote teacher-student relationships tended to have fewer adjustment difﬁculties during the transition (Davis, Chang, Andrzejewski, & Poirier, 2010; Roorda, Koomen, Spilt, & Oort, 2011).
 Other researchers have emphasized the impact of positive teacher relationships on students’ social development, noting that this support assisted in children’s and adolescents’ development of not only academic and behavioral skills but also emotional skills.
 These ﬁndings suggest that teacher support can help to buffer some of the stress associated with school, offsetting the risk for adjustment difﬁculties (Cornelius-White, 2007; Davis, 2003; Martin & Dowson, 2009; Murray & Greenberg, 2001).

 In school settings, students with VI use different media to access the curriculum, including large print, audio materials, and Braille (George & Duquette, 2006).
 Making the curriculum accessible to the student with VI is part of the teachers' responsibility, thus making the student with VI dependent on the teacher's guidance and help in class more so than the sighted students.
 As a result, the attitude of the teacher toward the inclusion of the students with VI in the regular class is extremely important in motivating and encouraging them.
-Furthermore, teachers' treatment and expectations of the visually-impaired student may contribute to the student's success or failure in class.
-Namely, teachers who embrace an inclusive philosophy and see beyond the disability often express confidence in the abilities of the visually-impaired student and attempt to capitalize on the learning strength of the student.
+Teachers who embrace an inclusive philosophy and see beyond the disability often express confidence in the abilities of the visually-impaired student and attempt to capitalize on the learning strength of the student.
 They may also encourage socialization with peers through the use of cooperative learning strategies (Lee & Shute, 2010).
 This approach often results in greater social and emotional integration as well as the academic success of the student with VI.

+All the above factors are even more salient in VI learning a foreign language.
+The VI student is not exposed to the language visually as other students through street signs, billboards, TV, and other media, therefore they mostly rely on the English teacher to mediate the language.

 Limitations

 This study consists of a small number of participants due primarily to the small number of students who are visually impaired within the high-educational system in Israel.
-The study involved students with VI and their experiences with general learning experience as well as with foreign language learning. .
-Therefore, the results cannot be generalized to the larger population of students who are visually impaired.
+The study involved students with VI thus the results cannot be generalized to the larger population of students with other disabilities.
 In addition, the subjects included more females than males which is not representative of the larger population.
 And although this study provides a good initial picture of the external factors impacting the learning of English among students who are visually impaired, a broader set of measures such as participating in extracurricular activities, might have provided additional insight into the students’ experience.

 Bibliography

-Ahmad, F.K.
-(2015).
-Use of Assistive Technology in inclusive Education: Making Room for Diverse Learning.
-Transience, 6 (2), 62- 77.

 Araluc, H.A.
 (2002).
 Teaching English as a foreign language to blind and visually impaired young learners: the affective factors.
 Unpublished doctoral dissertation, University DE CASTILLA LA MANCHA, Spain.